KatsuteDev/OneMTA/README.md

 Compiled jars can be found on Maven Central and the releases tab.

+Request a bus token at <http://bt.mta.info/wiki/Developers/Index>.

+Request a subway token at <https://api.mta.info/#/signup>.

 OneMTA requires static data from the MTA for most route and stop information.
-Latest static data for the MTA is available at [http://web.mta.info/developers/developer-data-terms.html#data](http://web.mta.info/developers/developer-data-terms.html#data).
+Latest static data for the MTA is available at <http://web.mta.info/developers/developer-data-terms.html#data>.

 Only include static data for the API endpoints you are using.
 For the bus API you must include all boroughs plus bus company.